 MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

-FSA Plan Administrator Update: MSU’s flexible spending account (FSA) plan administrator, WageWorks, was recently acquired by HealthEquity.
-This means you will begin to see co-branding between WageWorks and HealthEquity as these companies join.
-No action is required from FSA participants during this transition and you can continue to use your FSA without disruption.
-Learn more about this transition .
+FSA Plan Administrator Update: MSU’s Flexible Spending Account (FSA) plan administrator, WageWorks, was acquired by HealthEquity.
+This means you will see co-branding between WageWorks and HealthEquity.
+No action is required from FSA participants and you can continue to use your FSA without disruption.

 MSU's FSA plan administrator, HealthEquity/WageWorks, offers detailed information about both the Dependent Care FSA and Health Care FSA plans on their website.
 Please contact HealthEquity/WageWorks directly with your FSA questions: